 - General refuse

 - Plastic bags or bin liners

 - Plant pots, seedling trays or plant labels

-- Garden furniture and ornaments including gnomes, lights or fountains
+- Garden furniture or ornaments including gnomes, lights or fountains

 - Fence panels, posts or trellises

-- Chemicals and liquids including plant feed or weedkiller
+- Chemicals or liquids including plant feed or weedkiller

 Using your brown bin